 - Health information about an individual; or

-- Genetic information about an individual that is not otherwise health information.
+- Genetic or biometric information about an individual that is not otherwise health information.

 What Personal Information do we collect?

 The information we collect depends on the nature of your interactions with us.
-DA collects both Personal Information and non-personal information, including details about:
+Dietitians Australia collects both personal information and non-personal information, from:

 - our members, potential members, business associates and their personnel